sandpaperltd/sandpaperltd.github.io/_posts/2024-10-25-what-who-why-and-when.md

 simple answer would be to say that because i can. and i want to. but things are not simple. at the same time we're living in the age of wonders, where if one wants to, one can quite simply publish what one wants where one wants. i'm not that one tho, as mentioned before - i can't code. so i went with the simpler approach on hosting this as a repo. this way i can keep both the development blog and the files for different revisions. <br />

-and why in general? because i like to create, and it may not look like that, but i like to talk about stuff.
+and why in general? because i like to create, and it may not look like that, but i like to talk about stuff. but i do not know how to talk about stuff without being asked. so, maybe if i ask myself i'll be able to talk about things that i'm passionate about. and maybe, just maybe, one day i'll look at all of that and i'll know that younger me would be proud of us. and because i need space that i control to share this stuff, i need that one-to-multiple relation instead of multiple-to-multiple. i'm not sure if it makes any sense whatsoever. <br />

+and when? since february 2023. until? until all of the engineering requirements have been met.